 • Background color(s)/images need at least 2” of bleed around all edges

 • Embed all images

 • Make sure all graphics are visible when overprint preview is selected

 • PLEASE DO NOT EMAIL ARTWORK THAT IS MORE THAN 7MB IN FILE SIZE.
 It will not be accepted by our mail server.
-For larger files please contact us for info on how to upload your art to our FTP server or use an online file transfer site such as wetransfer.com.
+For larger files please upload your artwork to Quinn Flags through the following link: https://quinnflags.wetransfer.com.
+Upload instructions here.
 To make sending art easier you may also compress your artwork using either WinZip or WinRar.
 Please note we cannot accept StuffIt files at this time.